-A retired couple wished to leave their suburban house for a character apartment in Paris, in the Passy neighborhood.
-The Home Select property hunter found a 110 sqm art deco 4-bedroom on the 5th floor with Trocadero views, negotiated to 1.15M euros, 95,000 euros below the initial price, after 10 weeks of searching.
+A retired couple wanted to leave their suburban house for a flat with character in Paris, in the Passy neighbourhood.
+The Home Select property hunter found a 110 sqm art deco 4-room on the 5th floor with views of the Trocadéro and negotiated it to 1.15M euros, 95,000 euros below the initial price, after 10 weeks of searching.

 Mission summary